Bandhan (1998 film)

 Bandhan (transl.
-Bond) is a 1998 Indian Hindi-language romantic drama action film directed by K. Murali Mohana Rao starring Salman Khan, Rambha, Jackie Shroff and Ashwini Bhave.
+Bond) is a 1998 Indian Hindi-language romantic drama action film directed by K. Murali Mohana Rao starring Jackie Shroff, Salman Khan, Rambha and Ashwini Bhave.
 It is a remake of the Tamil film Pandithurai.

 Plot

 Thakur Suraj Pratap sees a young woman performing pooja at a temple, and instantly falls in love with her.
 This is Pooja, who belongs to a poor family, consisting of her dad, Ramlal, her mom and a brother named Raju.
 Thakur sends an emissary to Ramlal, who is delighted to give his daughter to Thakur in marriage, and the wedding is celebrated with due ceremony.
 Pooja is very fond of Raju and takes him along with her to her husband's house.
 This is the only "gift" that Pooja's impoverished parents are able to give their daughter at the wedding, and it is also beneficial for the young boy to grow up in a more affluent household.
 At the Thakur's palatial home, Pooja is greeted by Jyoti, Thakur's sister.